Waymo Tests 'Rider Only' Service And Looks Beyond Robo-Taxis - CarandBike

-He did not say when or how quickly Waymo would expand "rider-only" services.
-Riders signed up for the fully automated service have signed non-disclosure agreements, he said.

-Waymo hasn't disclosed how many fully automated rides it has given, but has indicated it is still a small number.

-Krafcik said Waymo continues to look for new ways to sell its technology beyond robo-taxi services.
+Waymo continues to look for new ways to sell its technology, beyond robo-taxi services, Krafcik said.

 The company is testing its so-called automated driver on Peterbilt trucks and plans to expand trucking and commercial delivery applications of its technology as part of a project known internally as "Husky," Krafcik said.
 Waymo has said it is testing its system on trucks in Michigan, Arizona and Georgia.